 The best way to find a pet is to come to the Humane Society of Utah (Utah Humane) Adoption Center and meet the animals in person.
 Before you arrive, you can see what animals are currently available for adoption, view their online profile page and read each pet’s description.
 Available pet listings update hourly, so if you no longer see an animal you're interested in adopting, chances are they've already found a home!

 Our clean and inviting adoption center offers the best temporary housing possible for homeless pets waiting for a new loving home.
 Tour our dog areas (Tiny Town and Dawgville), cat area (Kitty City), and rabbit and small animal area (Critter Country).
 We’re committed to rehoming the animals in our care to environments that are safe and healthy for both the pet and the owner.
 For that reason, we encourage the whole family to visit and make the choice of a pet together.

-Please leave your pets at home to prevent disease transmission and additional undue stress for the pets staying at HSU.
+Please leave your pets at home to prevent disease transmission and additional stress for both your pet and the pets staying at HSU.
 If you are adopting an additional pet, we'll be happy to discuss techniques to help you introduce your new pet to your pets at home under a controlled environment.